-Mindfulness Practice is the cornerstone of psychological flexibility and Wellbeing.
-When you get caught up with unhelpful worries and judgements, it isn’t your fault – this is how we’ve evolved.
-Our minds use language for co-operating and solving problems, which is both a gift and a curse.
+Mindfulness Practice is the cornerstone of psychological flexibility and Well-being.
+It isn’t your fault when you get caught up with unhelpful worries and judgements – this is how we’ve evolved.
+Our minds use language for cooperating and solving problems, which is both a gift and a curse.

 On the one hand, our minds help us talk to each other in ways that make us feel safe, offer support and build harmony.
-We can predict with great accuracy what will happen under a specific set of circumstances.
-For example, we know what will happen to our health if we smoke every day, and we know that we will be tired tomorrow if we stay up late tonight.
+We can accurately predict what will happen under a specific set of circumstances.
+For example, we know what will happen to our health if we smoke every day, and we know we will be tired tomorrow if we stay up late.
 This level of cognitive processing is a uniquely human capability.

-On the other hand, our minds create a verbal world full of fear, anxiety, shame and anger that has the potential to exert significant control over what we do day-to-day.
-We can worry when there is little to fear, judge and criticise our reactions when there is little that we’ve done wrong and imagine conflicts that have little chance of taking place.
+On the other hand, our minds create a verbal world full of fear, anxiety, shame and anger that has the potential to exert significant control over what we do day to day.
+We can worry when there is little to fear, judge and criticise our reactions when there is little that we’ve done wrong and imagine conflicts with little chance of taking place.
 It is not your fault – this is how we’ve evolved.

 Busy Mind V Wise Mind

-Unlike any other animal in existence, humans have an exceptional capacity to live in two worlds.
+Unlike any other animal, humans have an exceptional capacity to live in two worlds.
 Language allows people to live in their minds, inside a verbal world full of judgement, worry and rumination.
-We call this wordy private world ‘Busy Mind’ because it keeps on thinking and working.
+This wordy private world is a ‘Busy Mind’ because it keeps thinking and working.

-Wise Mind is a different mode that opens up the possibilities to enrich your life by helping you make better decisions in your work, relationships, personal time, health and wellbeing.
+A Wise Mind is a different mode that opens up the possibilities to enrich your life by helping you make better work, relationships, personal time, health and well-being decisions.
 In ‘Wise Mind’, you adjust your pace, often slowing down to unwind and let go of the day’s struggles.
 Mindful awareness can prevent you from running off in the wrong direction, which is typical of a busy Mind.
 It will save you time, energy and unnecessary suffering.